TEC has partnered with AIAA on the following Education Courses:

-The IEEE Transportation Electrification Community announces the availability of three new short courses on subjects of interest.
-Each short course is prepared and presented by a recognized subject matter expert.
+The IEEE Transportation Electrification Community offers short courses on a variety of subjects of interest to our members, each short course is prepared and presented by a recognized subject matter expert.
 Each course consists of five modules.
-Each module runs approximately one hour.
+Each module runs for approximately one hour.

 The approach is thorough and includes materials beyond the minimum, in order to put the subject matter in context.
-The material is almost exclusively viewcharts, with the presenter’s comments on the audio.
-It is possible to stop at any point, and to repeat any part of the presentation.
+The material is almost exclusively viewed charts, with the presenter’s comments on the audio.
+It is possible to stop at any point and to repeat any part of the presentation.
 Mastery of the content should be easy for anyone who makes an appropriate effort.

-Selection of electric motor for traction is a very important step in the design of efficient drivetrain, where issues such as performance, efficiency, reliability and cost need to be critically evaluated.
-This emodule on electric machines and drives will discuss, constructional details, principles of operation, electromagnetic design and performance indices of various motors.
+The selection of an electric motor for traction is a very important step in the design of an efficient drivetrain, where issues such as performance, efficiency, reliability, and cost need to be critically evaluated.
+This module on electric machines and drives will discuss, constructional details, principles of operation, electromagnetic design, and performance indices of various motors.
 Advantages and challenges in each motor in the context of automotive traction will be presented.

 The fuel cell is a potential candidate for energy storage and conversion in our future energy mix.
 Indeed, a fuel cell is able to directly convert the chemical energy stored in fuel (e.g. hydrogen) into electricity, without undergoing different intermediary conversion steps.
 Among the different fuel cell types, the proton exchange membrane (PEM) fuel cell has shown great potential in automotive applications, due to its low operating temperature, solid-state electrolyte, and compactness.
 Many experts consider the PEM fuel cells to be one of the potential embarked energy candidates for terrestrial transportation.

-Electric vehicles and plugin hybrid electric vehicles (PEVs) have attracted worldwide attentions because their capabilities to displace petroleum usage and improve energy and environment sustainability.
+Electric vehicles and plugin hybrid electric vehicles (PEVs) have attracted worldwide attention because of their capabilities to displace petroleum usage and improve energy and environmental sustainability.
 One of the key constraints for the mass market penetration of PEVs is the inconvenience and safety concerns associated with charging.
-Wireless charging using Wireless Power Transfer (WPT) Technology, as an alternative to conductive charging or batteryswapping, can provide the convenience and safety requirements.
-Recently, EV battery wireless chargers have been realized at large power levels (>50kW) with reasonable sizes, distance in excess of 200 mm, DCtobattery efficiency of 96.5%, and a misalignment of up to 600 mm, using magneticresonance technology.
-This breakthrough will have strong impact on PEVs and a variety of other applications, including consumer electronics, home appliances, medical implant devices, and some industry applications.
+Wireless charging using Wireless Power Transfer (WPT) Technology, as an alternative to conductive charging or battery-swapping, can provide convenience and safety requirements.
+Recently, EV battery wireless chargers have been realized at large power levels (>50kW) with reasonable sizes, distance in excess of 200 mm, DCtobattery efficiency of 96.5%, and misalignment of up to 600 mm, using magnetic-resonance technology.
+This breakthrough will have a strong impact on PEVs and a variety of other applications, including consumer electronics, home appliances, medical implant devices, and some industry applications.

 There is a great deal of interest in batteries today, particularly in lithium-ion batteries.
 This tutorial is one of five in a series developed by Robert Spotnitz, President of Battery Design, LLC.